Leichenfaust44/zmk-keyboard-toucan2/README.md

 The left half features a **nice!view gem** display (Sharp Memory LCD), using the stock widget set from the Toucan2 template (battery level per half, active layer, BLE profile).
 Display configuration via [`nice_view_gem`](https://github.com/M165437/nice-view-gem).

-> Note: the battery widget currently shows level as 10 dots + a percentage number, updated periodically (not on every keystroke).
-A charging indicator (bolt icon) is declared in the widget code but not currently wired up — absence of the icon doesn't mean it isn't charging.

 ---